 Interested in practicing as an end-of-life doula or integrating doula approaches into the support you offer others?
-Check out the University of Vermont Larner College of Medicine’s completely online training program, developed and facilitated by Francesca Arnoldy.
+Check out the University of Vermont Larner College of Medicine’s completely online training program, developed by Francesca Arnoldy.

 Who is this course for?

 - Hospice and palliative care volunteers

 - Professionals who work in healthcare, mental health, social work, and integrative therapies